OpenCageData/geosearch/BUILD.md

 ## Playground

-The playground is the [React example](./examples/react-example) which allow to check the built [core](./packages/geosearch-core) package.
+The playground is the [React example](./examples/react-example) which allows checking the built [core](./packages/geosearch-core) package.

-Start the playground with the commmand
+Start the playground with the command

 ```bash
 yarn playground:start